rgambord/c99-doc/doc/sections/6/7/8/index.rst

 .. _9899_6.7.8p35:

+.. container:: snum

+   :ref:`35 <9899_6.7.8p35>`

-:ref:`35 <9899_6.7.8p35>` EXAMPLE 11 Designators can be used to provide explicit initialization when unadorned initializer lists might be misunderstood:
+EXAMPLE 11 Designators can be used to provide explicit initialization when unadorned initializer lists might be misunderstood:

 ::